 Varadkar claims ‘Brexiteers’ could collapse Government under FF plan

-Taoiseach says having election would be reckless as talks on ‘confidence and supply deal’ begin
+Taoiseach addresses Brexit issues as talks on future of ‘confidence and supply deal’ begin

 Tánaiste Simon Coveney and Taoiseach Leo Varadkar at a ‘Getting Ireland Brexit Ready’ workshop at the Convention Centre in Dublin on Thursday.
 Photograph: Julien Behal.